maxxiimo/the-front-end-manifesto/foundation-markup.md

 Foundation Markup
 =================

-As an Information Architect (IA), when I think about layout I literally think about how a site is "laid out" on a screen.
+As an Information Architect (IA), when I think about an applications layout I literally think about how a site is "laid out" on a screen.
 I think in terms of the organization of information and function for an end-user's consumption.
 In this IA role, when speaking about layout I might say something like, "Wow!
 That's a great layout," or "I don't like the layout of this site, it's too confusing, maybe you should move this over there."

-When I switch hats, as a developer, I look at layout as the Rails view framework in which all of my front end code lives and interacts with the outside world.
+When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact with the outside world via Rails.

 As a Rails Front End Engineer, you will wear both hats.
-In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on code.
+In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on coding and getting it right per our [manifesto][Manifesto]; for both end-users and backend developers.

 Views
 -----

 As much as Rails is a framework, within it lives a smaller templating framework made up of predominantly HTML.
 These are our views and where we will work in Chapter 1.

 View code can be found in two high-level folders within a Rails application: the *helpers* and the *views* folders.
 Here is where you'll find these folders by default in any Rails 3.0 or greater project:

 app<br>
 |-- assets<br>